Shatrugna-Strife/Document-Retrieval/README.md

 ![image](https://user-images.githubusercontent.com/54111714/140654024-9fc694fa-be43-4765-b4c3-08a61a1472e4.png)

 ## ISSUE 3
-1) The IR system in part 1 has no way to check whether the entered term of the query is correct in spelling.
+1) The IR system in main.py has no way to check whether the entered term of the query is correct in spelling.
 This results in unexpected consequences in the final output.</br>
 2) A spell corrector can be implemented using many dependable open source